 He is a member of the national Joint Negotiating Committee for Higher Education Staff and is currently the Deputy Chair of the Association of Heads of University Administration (AHUA).
 He is currently an appointed Governor of the University of Cambridge NHS Hospitals Foundation Trust.

 Originally born in Stockport, David earned a his Masters degree in Physics at the University of Sheffield in 1999 and completed his PhD in Astronomy at the Open University in Milton Keynes in 2003.
 He subsequently trained as a Chartered Accountant at Chater Allan LLP, a Cambridge firm specialising in the charity and not for profit sector.
 On completing his training David worked as Finance Manager to the Non-School institutions at the University of Cambridge, being awarded an MA during his service.
 David joined the Gates Cambridge Trust at the start of 2010 and was privileged to become a Senior Member of Wolfson College around the same time.

-David runs the Accounts Office for the Trust and is currently the acting Treasurer.
+David is the Director of Finance for the Trust and runs the Accounts Office.
 His duties include preparation of the financial and management accounts, budgeting and modelling and most importantly, making payments for Scholars' fees and maintenance.

 Born in Cambridge, Jim was educated at Parkside School and Hills Road Sixth Form College; he gained a First Class Honours degree in Politics from the University of Newcastle in 1999.

 Upon graduation he took up a position at the Cambridge Commonwealth Trust & Cambridge Overseas Trust, working across the full range of the trusts' activities.
 In 2002 he was awarded a prestigious Commonwealth Scholarship for postgraduate study in Australia, but instead took up the opportunity to become a professional musician.